bonolo1/expense-tracker-app/README.md

 ## Installation <a name="installation"><a>

-There are two different ways to run the applications: using Docker or a virtual environment.
+There are two different ways to run the application: using Docker or a virtual environment.

 Open your local Integrated Development Environment (IDE) such as VSCode.